 To this end, Welton Village Hall Trust has been working closely with Welton-by-Lincoln Parish Council (PC) with the intention of renovating and adding to the existing buildings in order to provide a home for the council’s offices and Welton Library, as well as enhancing the facilities already available.

-The initial architectural designs can be seen here and, to carry them forward, the trust and PC have agreed that the ownership and responsibility for the hall site will pass from the trust to the PC, probably by the end of 2025.
+The initial architectural designs can be seen here and, to carry them forward, the trust and PC have agreed that the ownership and responsibility for the hall site will pass from the trust to the PC, probably during 2026.
 The trust will be dissolved and management of the project and the running of the hall will pass to a new parish council committee with a management committee of users and interested individuals who have skills to offer.